irfanhakim-as/homelab-wiki/topics/proxmox.md

       root:104:1
       ```

-3. Identify the video device (i.e. GPU or iGPU) on the Proxmox node host that you wish to passthrough and share to the LXC Container(s):
+3. On the Proxmox node host, identify the video device (i.e. GPU or iGPU) that you wish to passthrough and share to the LXC Container(s):

    - Run the following command to list all available video device(s) on the Proxmox node host: